-Eleanor Rosch, "Principles of Categorization" in Cognition and Categorization, edited by Eleanor Rosch and Barbara Lloyd (Lawrence Erlbaum Associates, 1978), pp. 27-48.
+Eleanor Rosch, 1978.
+"Principles of Categorization" in Cognition and Categorization, edited by Eleanor Rosch and Barbara Lloyd.
+Hillsdale, NJ: Lawrence Erlbaum Associates (pp. 27-48).

-Roy D'Andrade, "The Growth of Schema Theory," chapter 6 in The Development of Cognitive Anthropology (Cambridge University Press, 1995), pp. 122-149.
+Roy D'Andrade, 1995.
+"The Growth of Schema Theory," in The Development of Cognitive Anthropology.
+Cambridge, UK: New York: Cambridge University Press (pp. 122-149).

-January 30
+January 28